Alex Stitt was an Australian graphic designer, illustrator, writer and animator.

 In 1981, Stitt again collaborated with Phillip Adams of Monahan Dayman Adams to produce another of Australia's most successful public health campaigns, 'Slip, Slop, Slap' [1].
 The campaign features Dix's cartoon characters Sid the dancing seagull and Sid's son presenting a skin cancer prevention message.
 First commissioned by the Anti-Cancer Council of Victoria, the campaign expanded across Australia, running until 1988 [5] It was updated and relaunched in 2007.

-In the late 1980s, Stitt was asked by the Australian Council for Educational Research (ACER) to produce a logo for their School of the Future educational technology project.
-In producing the logo, Stitt suggested renaming the project the Sunrise School.
+In the late 1980s, Stitt was asked by his friend Dr. Liddy Nevile to produce a logo for the Australian Council for Educational Research (ACER) School of the Future educational technology project.
+Stitt was supportive of the concept and in producing the logo, he suggested renaming the project the Sunrise School.
 This name and Stitt's logo were subsequently adopted.
 The Sunrise Collection at Melbourne Museum contains a range of project items incorporating Stitt's logo.

 Stitt was inducted into the Australian Graphic Designer Association Hall of Fame in 2002 and Design Institute of Australia Hall of Fame in 2011 in recognition of his significant contribution to Australian design [6].
 In 2016, he was made a Member of the Order of Australia for service to the graphic arts profession, to the animated film and television industry, and to the community through public health programs [7].
 The 2011 book Stitt: Autobiographics, authored by Alexander and his wife Paddy, is a graphic memoir of his 50-year design career.